What can you do with an old entertainment center?

 I've been using an old entertainment center in my laundry room for storing detergent, bleach, clothes pins, etc. I also have one shelf devoted to arts and crafts items for my kids.
 In the bottom cabinet, I store folders of tax income returns and receipts.
 I also have stored plastic bags and containers full of batteries, light bulbs, etc. in there as well.
 The possibilities are endless!
 You might even use it in a garage to hold outdoor toys, motor oil, garden tools, etc. The idea is to be creative.

-Turn into a Functional Bar
+From Entertainment to a Functional Bar

 Depending on the style and design of the entertainment center, you may be able to use an old one as a "bar."
 When we first got married, we used an entertainment center found for $10 at a garage sale.
 We used that for quite a while for our TV/stereo.
 Later, when we replaced it with one we liked better, we moved the old one into our dining room and used the various shelves to store liquor, wine and cocktail glasses, and related items we had acquired over time.
 We removed the backing (be careful as some may need the backing for stability).
 The area where the TV used to be was a nice large area for taller items.
 We later placed a decorative bar mirror on the wall behind that area.
 It's a convenient place to mix drinks.
 It now serves as a functional "bar," which I suppose is really still a sort of "entertainment" center for our visitors.